Coronavirus: your questions answered

 These include if you’re being evicted because of anti-social behaviour or rent arrears of at least six months.
 If you’re an assured shorthold tenant and your landlord is evicting you using the ‘no fault’ procedure – which starts with them serving a ‘section 21’ notice – you should be protected even if the underlying reason for the eviction is anti-social behaviour or substantial arrears.
 Most private tenants are assured shorthold tenants.

-These rules last until 21 February 2021, with evictions expected to resume as normal from 8 March.
+These rules last until 31 March 2021, with evictions expected to resume as normal from mid-June.

 For more information see our page on housing advice during coronavirus.